noforn/BREATHLESSSYMPHONY/README.md

     *   **WebSearchAgent**: Conducts internet research, gathers information online, and fetches current data.
     *   **ExploitAgent**: Handles vulnerability assessment, including CVE research, exploit discovery, download, and preparation.
 *   **Multi-Agent Coordination**: Capable of orchestrating complex workflows by combining the strengths of multiple agents.
-*   **Ollama Integration**: Leverages Ollama for powerful Language Model capabilities, allowing for flexible model choices.
+*   **Ollama Integration**: Leverages Ollama ease-of-use with local models, ensuring privacy and negating dependency on external services.
 *   **Interactive Command-Line Interface (CLI)**: Offers a user-friendly CLI with rich, colored output, status updates, and easy interaction.
-*   **Scope Management**: Allows users to define and manage a penetration testing scope (targets, networks) for focused operations.
+*   **Scope Management (v1.5)**: Allows users to define and manage a penetration testing scope (targets, networks) for focused operations.
 *   **Configuration Management**: Uses `config.ini` for managing project settings, with sensible defaults provided in `config.py`.
-*   **Directory Structure Management**: Automatically creates necessary directories for project organization.
+*   **Directory Structure Management**: Automatically creates necessary directories for agent and framework organization.
-*   **Prompt Management**: Generates initial prompt files for agents.
+*   **Prompt Management**: Easily configure and modify each agent's system prompt(s).
-*   **Dependency Management**: Creates a `requirements.txt` file.

 ## Getting Started

-To get started with Breathless Symphony:
+To get started with BreathlessSymphony:

 1.  **Ensure Ollama is Running**:
     Open a terminal and start the Ollama service:
     ```bash
     ollama serve
     ```
-    Keep this terminal window open while using Breathless Symphony.
+    Alternatively, allow Ollama to run in the background.
+This framework will handle the connection.

 2.  **Pull an Ollama Model**:
     You need a model compatible with Ollama.
-The default model is `gemma3:27b` (configurable in `config.ini`).
+It must support function calling.
+Default model is `gemma3:27b` (configurable in `config.ini`).
 Pull it using:
     ```bash
     ollama pull gemma3:27b
     ```
     (Replace `gemma3:27b` if you've configured a different model).

 3.  **Install Dependencies**:
-    Navigate to the project directory and install the required Python packages:
+    Navigate to the project directory, set up a virtual environment, and install the required Python packages:
     ```bash
+    python -m venv venv
+    source venv/bin/activate
     pip install -r requirements.txt
     ```